st-korn/urbanmegaphone/README.md

 - `images/` - for images of this documentation
 - `DEM/` - for digital elevation models
 - `RASTER/` - for the raster background of the map
-- `HOUSES/` - for vector layers of urban houses
+- `BUILDINGS/` - for vector layers of urban buildings
 - `MEGAPHONES/` - for points locations of loudspeakers

 4. You can run our scripts immediately, because all folders contains sampla data (fake, but it is enough to demonstration).